brittbolen/skeeter-deleter/README.md

 1. it unlikes posts
 1. it deletes posts

+BRITT NOTE: This version when selecting posts to delete will not collect self reposts - Britt is still not 100% sure how this works :(

 ## Installation

 Clone this repository and install the python libraries from `requirements.txt` using your preferred python package management solution.
 Note: you will need to install `libmagic`.
 Please see the instructions on [the `python-magic` pypi page](https://pypi.org/project/python-magic/).